 When Haritaki is consumed as a rejuvenating herb, it is taken with different anupana or vehicles (mediums) for different seasons.
 Haritaki consumed with different mediums according to the seasons is known as Ritu Haritaki.

-Here’s what Ayurveda prescribes for different seasons.
+Here’s what Ayurveda prescribes for different seasons in regards to Haritaki’s uses.

 - During monsoon, haritaki should be used with saindhava lavana or rock salt.